pocc/ip2flag/README.md

 * Emoji flags here: https://emojipedia.org/flags/
 * Maxmind GeoIP API here: https://dev.maxmind.com/geoip/geoip2/geolite2/

-If your OS doesn't support flag emojis, you will see the ISO-8601 country code instead.
+If your OS doesn't support flag emojis, you will see the ISO 3166-1 alpha-2 country code instead (e.g. DE for Germany).
+RFC 1591, the standard for country-code based TLDs is based on the same standard.

 ## Possible Non-flag country emojis
+*Keep in mind that this list will date itself very quickly due to Unicode's constant addition of new characters.*

 ### Europe

 * France = ⚜ (Fleur de Lis)